wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 similar.
 All the roosters and hens lived in the yard.

 The roosters crowed every morning and the hens laid eggs every day.
 Our 3 roosters sometimes fought each other, and one of them became the winner.
-His name is little flower（小花）.
+His name was little flower（小花）.

 Little flower was a very beautiful rooster.
 He had bright red comb，golden yellow